Documentation

 Primer Pay for WordPress

 Monetize any WordPress post or page with x402 micropayments.
-Tick a box, set a price, publish.
-Readers with the Primer Pay browser extension unlock content instantly — everyone else sees a teaser with an install prompt.
+Add a Content Gate block, set a price, publish.
+Readers with a compatible x402 browser extension unlock content instantly — everyone else sees a teaser with an install prompt.

 The first human-facing x402 integration for WordPress.
 Other x402 WordPress plugins target AI agents and bot traffic.
 Primer Pay is built for human readers paying for content they want to read.